intel/ui-widget-toolkit/README.md

 all have callbacks for each widget and/or per data series.

 ## Element Manager and Color Manager
 The element manager and color manager helpers go even further enable a cohesive user experience.
 The element manager groups widgets together by tooltip group, hover/selection/zoom group and render group.
-When a widget in a group receives a given event, all widgets in that group are notified and can response accordingly.
-This simplifies coordinating selection, zooming and resizing widgets.
+When a widget in a group receives a given event, all widgets in that group are notified and can respond accordingly.
+This simplifies coordination of selection, zooming and resizing of widgets.

 Each widget may also have an associated color manager.
 The color manager maintains a list of colors by keyword and when widgets request a color it returns that color if it exists or a random color defined by the library or a user defined function.
 This allows for a unified experience across widgets and a simpler developer implementation.